Ashanks70/OnshapeCAD/README.md

 ## Deck

 ### Description
-Ths part is the base of the skateboard one would stand on.
+Ths part is the base of the skateboard one would stand on. it was a hole toll and 2 circles combined with a rectangle.
 ### Picture

 ![Deck](/deck.png)